Michele L. Young

 Michele was part of the pro-bono effort to free the Tyra Patterson on Christmas Day 2018 for a crime she did not commit after 23 years in prison.

 Noted for reaching across political, faith, and demographic lines, Michele has developed bi-partisan support of public-safety initiatives.
-This includes bringing together leaders from all walks of life to support a years long “Don’t Text and Drive” campaign that reached millions, bringing together students and young graduates to robustly support the Interfaith Workers Center’s successful effort to bring healthy food to Cincinnati Public Schools through the adoption of the Good Food Purchasing Program, bringing together civic and law enforcement leaders to support the Hamilton County Coroner’s effort to build the first crime lab in 50 years, and the present effort of bringing together medical and legislative leaders to pass legislation that will save the lives of Ohio women from breast cancer.
+This includes bringing together students and young graduates to robustly support the Interfaith Workers Center’s successful effort to bring healthy food to Cincinnati Public Schools through the adoption of the Good Food Purchasing Program, and bringing together civic and law enforcement leaders to support the Hamilton County Coroner’s effort to build the first crime lab in 50 years.

-Ms. Young’s conviction to social justice goes deeper than her advocacy work; whether it is arranging for a single mother to have a new heater in her home or bringing holiday presents to an underprivileged child, she does what she can.
-She joins Patricia Collins and the Bootsy Collins Foundation to lift up the lives of local children, most recently at Operation Backpack at the Cincinnati Museum Center, joins AFTA to give out tickets to arts and sports to our veterans, and brings Cincinnatians together to support Asian American Inclusion in our community through APAPA.
+Michele is not one to just pursue lofty goals.
+She pulls her sleeves up and gets to work where it is needed: whether it is arranging for a single mother to have a new heater in her home or bringing holiday presents to an underprivileged child, she does what she can.
+She joins the Armed Forces Tickets Association, give out tickets to arts and sports to our veterans, and has planned city-wide events to support Asian American Inclusion.

 Ms. Young received the Outstanding Achievement Award by Cincinnati Women’s Political Caucus for her pioneering work bringing minority women into the political realm, including recruiting and running for free the campaign for the first Asian American woman to be elected countywide and co-chairing the campaign of the first African American judge to be elected countywide.